 Benefit #1: It relieves stress

 After we stopped that whole hunting and foraging for food thing, you would think procuring and planning meals would be a breeze now.
 When I think about planning 21 meals for myself, it seems like a lot to wrap my head around.
 Each meal has to be balanced in terms of nutrition and I have to figure out where I’m going to eat it and when I’m going to cook it.
 Then I actually have to shop for and cook it.
-Also by forgoing two meals a day, I can focus all my energies on preparing one great meal.
+By forgoing two meals a day, I can focus all my energies on shopping for, preparing and cleaning up one great meal.

 Benefit #2: Reduced environmental impact

-I’ve heard a number of people say that the world would reduce reliance on greenhouse gases or whatever if people would eat one meatless meal a week.
-Well by cutting out 2 meals a day, you’re cutting out potentially 10 meaty meals.
+I’ve heard a number of people say that the positive environmental impact would be huge if people would eat one meatless meal a week.
+Well, by cutting out 2 meals a day, you’re cutting out potentially 10 meaty meals.
+You get all the environmental impact with none of the work (figuring out vegetarian meals can be hard!).

 Benefit #3: Spartanism can be pleasurable

-And we come to the headline of the post – of course this will save money.
-While it seems like you would eat all your calories just in one meal, your stomach shrinks from lack of eating and you eat just a normal sized meal in the end.
-Further you’ll save money on snacks and foods for breakfast and lunch.
-I’m not sure you’ll cut exactly 2/3 of your food budget, particularly since breakfast tends to be a pretty cheap meal.
-However, even if you ate out reasonably for dinner every day – say $10 a meal, you would only spend $70 on food for the week.
-That’s quite a low number for eating out, and you could get much lower if you cooked.
+And we come to the headline of the post – of course this will save money!
+While it seems like you would eat all the same calories you would have in one day, just in one meal, I ended up eating a normal sized dinner.
+Plus I don’t buy snacks or any other foods for breakfast or lunch.
+I doubt you’ll cut 2/3 of your food budget, particularly since breakfast tends to be a pretty cheap meal.
+But it’s impossible not to save money.
+Even if you ate out for dinner every day – say $10 a meal – you would only spend $70 on food for the week and never have to cook.
+That’s quite a low number for eating out, and you could get it much lower if you cooked.

 In the end, it’s just an experiment I’m doing to see what works.
 If I’m hangry and irritable and my hair starts falling out, you best be believing that I’ll stop.